-|Primary Work Area||General Animal Advocacy Industrial Agriculture|
+|Primary Work Area||Industrial Agriculture|

 |Secondary Work Area||Legal and Legislative|

-|Website||Albert Schweitzer Foundation|
+|Website||The Albert Schweitzer Foundation|

-|Review Published||November, 2016|
+|Review Published||November, 2021|

-What does the Albert Schweitzer Foundation do?
+What does ASF do?

 What are their strengths?